-The job market is bright for software developers.
-Demand for coders is expected to grow 24 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
-To land a job in the field, you don't need a college degree—you need hands-on professional skills.
+The job market is bright for software developers and cybersecurity professionals.
+Demand for these fields is expected to grow by 22% and 31% respectively from 2019 to 2029, according to the Bureau of Labor Statistics.
+To land a job in either field, you don’t need a college degree—you need hands-on professional skills.

 But making a career change, building a network, perfecting a resume, and navigating the job search can be daunting, even for the most capable person.